Chart Color Schemes

 Employment drivers in Maroubra - South are experiencing difficulties, placing it among the bottom 20% of areas assessed across Australia

-Maroubra - South has a highly educated workforce with professional services well represented.
-The unemployment rate was 9.2% as of June 2021.
+Maroubra - South has a highly educated workforce with strong representation in professional services.
+The unemployment rate was 9.8% as of September 2025.

 Frequently Asked Questions - Employment